getodk/docs/aggregate-install.rst

 - Install Tomcat 6

- This can be done by simply running:-
+ This can be done by simply running:

   .. code-block:: console